Updated 16 April, 2022

 Syriac uses the Arabic character ـ [U+0640 ARABIC TATWEEL] to lengthen the baseline.

-Syriac uses a large number of diacritics, encoded both in the Syriac block and the Combining Diacritical Marks block (plus the Arabic block for Garshuni text).
-For the 17 vowel-related diacritics, see vowels.
-The rest of this section lists additional diacritics used.
+A significant feature of Syriac is its large number of diacritics, encoded both in the Syriac block and the Combining Diacritical Marks block (plus the Arabic block for Garshuni text).
+For the 17 vowel-related diacritics, see the vowel sections in the orthography descriptions for Assyrian Neo-Aramaic and Turoyo (eastern and western styles, respectively).
+This page lists 19 additional diacritics used to annotate and disambiguate the text.
+Garshuni uses 12 more diacritics to represent vowels.

 ݃ [U+0743 SYRIAC TWO VERTICAL DOTS ABOVE] and ݄ [U+0744 SYRIAC TWO VERTICAL DOTS BELOW] are accent marks.